-We will train the number units of physicians needed to reach the required patient sample size but estimate that this will require training an average of ten physicians per hospital, which on average should be mean that we can train one to two units per hospital.
-This is possible because many hospitals in India organise physicians staﬀing their emergency departments in units, and the physicians in the same unit work together in the emergency department on the same days of the week.
-Often, these physicians’ duties may change into another department as per the residency program.
+We will train the number of units of physicians needed to reach the required patient sample size.
+We estimate that this will require training an average of ten physicians per hospital, which should be mean that we can train one to two units per hospital on average.
+This is possible because many hospitals in India organise physician staﬀing of their emergency departments in units, and physicians in the same unit work together in the emergency department on the same days of the week.
+These physicians’ duties may change into another department as per the residency programme.
 Therefore, we will collect data only on the days when these units work.
-The units selected to constitute a cluster from each hospital will be a convenience sample out of all eligible units in those hospitals.
+The units selected from each hospital will be a convenience sample of all eligible units in those hospitals.
 We will also assess adherence to ATLS principles before and after implementing ATLS training.

 Procedures to monitor adherence to intervention {11c}